Are you wondering about the best way to get from Amsterdam to Rotterdam?

 Rotterdam is an anti-dote to the Dutch cute.
 As the 2nd largest city in the Netherlands, it’s the complete opposite of Amsterdam.
 And that is precisely why it’s such an exciting place to visit.

-If you’re visiting the Netherlands for canal houses and cute bridges only, Rotterdam is not your city.
+Rotterdam is not your city if you visit the Netherlands for canal houses and cute bridges only.
 If you’re looking for a vibrant, modern, buzzing city instead, Rotterdam is your place.

 How To Travel From Amsterdam to Rotterdam, what is the best way?